Meta-AF: Meta-Learning for Adaptive Filters: Proposed Method

 \subsection{Problem Formulation}

 We formulate AF algorithm design as a meta-learning problem and train neural networks to learn AFs from data, creating meta-learned adaptive filters.
 This is in contrast to typical AFs that are manually created by human engineers.
-To do so, we define a learned optimizer, $g_\phi(\cdot)$, as a neural network with one or more input signals parameterized by weights $\phi$ that iteratively optimizes an AF loss or \textit{optimizee} $\L(\cdot, h_\theta(\cdot))$ or $\L$ for short, using an additive update rule
+To do so, we define a learned optimizer, $g_\bphi(\cdot)$, as a neural network with one or more input signals parameterized by weights $\bphi$ that optimizes an AF loss or \textit{optimizee} $\L(h_\btheta(\cdot), \cdots)$ or $\L$ for short, using an additive update rule

-where $\L$ receives one or more signals and is a function of a generalized filter $h_\theta(\cdot)$ parameterized by $\theta$ (e.g. linear filter).

-We then seek an optimal AF optimizer $g_{\hat{\phi}}$ over dataset $\mathcal{D}$
+We then seek an optimal AF optimizer $g_{\hat{\bphi}}$ over dataset $\mathcal{D}$

-where $\L_M(\; g_\phi, \L(\cdot, h_\theta))$ or $\L_M$ for short, is the meta or optimizer loss that is a function of $g_\phi$ and AF loss $\L$ and we drop $(\cdot)$ for compactness.
-Intuitively, when we solve~\eref{eq:meta}, we learn a neural network $g_\phi(\cdot)$ that when applied repeatedly via an additive update, solves the AF loss $\L$.
+where $\L_M$ is a functional that defines the meta (or optimizer) loss that is a function of $g_\bphi$ and an AF loss $\L$ with one or more inputs and filtering function $h_\btheta$ that itself has one or more inputs and parameters $\btheta$.
+Intuitively, when we solve~\eref{eq:meta}, we learn a network $g_\bphi(\cdot)$ that solves the AF loss $\L$ when applied repeatedly via an additive update.